dotnet/AspNetCore.Docs/aspnet/fundamentals/routing.rst

     template: "Blog/{*article}",
     defaults: new { controller = "Blog", action = "ReadArticle" });

 This template will match a URL path like ``/Blog/All-About-Routing/Introduction`` and will extract the values ``{ controller = Blog, action = ReadArticle, article = All-About-Routing/Introduction }``.
 The default route values for ``controller`` and ``action`` are produced by the route even though there are no corresponding route parameters in the template.
-Default values can be specified in the route template The ``article`` route parameter is defined as a *catch-all* by the appearance of an asterix ``*`` before the route parameter name.
+Default values can be specified in the route template.
+The ``article`` route parameter is defined as a *catch-all* by the appearance of an asterix ``*`` before the route parameter name.
 Catch-all route parameters capture the remainder of the URL path, and can also match the empty string.
-The following code will display "All-About-Routing/Introduction":
+Using the route above and a request to ``/Blog/All-About-Routing/Introduction``, the following code will display "All-About-Routing/Introduction":

 .. code-block:: c#